-Body: In 2021, the Rx Foundation made rapid response COVID-19 Vaccine Equity grants to 14 community-based organizations in eight states.
-These grants supported the work of community organizers, community health workers, faith-based coalitions, a federal qualified health care center, and nonprofits serving people of color, immigrant communities, and people experiencing homelessness, with an overall goal of reducing barriers to vaccines and meeting the needs of communities who were not being served through existing COVID vaccine effort
+In 2021, the Rx Foundation made rapid response COVID-19 Vaccine Equity grants to 14 community-based organizations in nine states.
+These grants supported the work of community organizers, community health workers, faith-based coalitions, a federal qualified health care center, and nonprofits serving people of color, immigrant communities, and people experiencing homelessness, with an overall goal of reducing barriers to vaccines and meeting the needs of communities who were not being served through existing COVID vaccine efforts.

 Low-hassle, high impact grants

 Existing Rx Foundation grant partners recommended organizations in their communities for rapid response Vaccine Equity grants, and in lieu of written proposals the Rx Foundation staff engaged in conversations with organization leaders.
 We carried that approach through to a conversation-based reporting process that eliminated written reports, and hosted a convening for Vaccine Equity partners to learn from each other and to strategize about ongoing challenges in early 2022.

 Very few of the efforts of grant partners were “vaccine only,” and in many cases organizations integrated their vaccine outreach with efforts to meet other urgent community needs.
 This included other prevention efforts (masks and testing), building partnerships with food pantries, distributing Narcan or diapers, and making COVID a community safety issue.